-330 American Literature, 1620-1855.
+330 American Literature 1620-1855: Republicans and Revolutionaries.
 Fall (4) or Spring (4).

-Survey of major movements of the period, including Puritanism, Transcendentalism, and Romanticism, as well as careful study of some of the best writing of American authors through 1855.
+Exploration of major movements and themes from America's beginnings to the Civil War.
+Includes Puritanism, Transcendentalism, Romanticism, the radical creation of the republic, and the search for an American identity, as well as careful study of some of the best American writing through the first half of the nineteenth century.
 Prerequisite: ENGL 201 or permission.

-331 Individual and Society: American Literature, 1855-1912.
+331 American Literature: Industry and Enterprise.
 Fall (4) or Spring (4).